 Dr. Peterside commended the awardees especially the long serving staff of the Agency for their efforts in building a viable maritime sector for Nigeria over the years through their selfless service and dedication.
-He maritime sector," he stressed. charged the awardees and all other stakeholders to continue to do more for the growth of the sector as the awards are a call to double their efforts.
+He charged the awardees and all other stakeholders to continue to do more for the growth of the sector as the awards are a call to double their efforts.